Background pattern

 • Inflammation of the intestine (leading to diarrhea)

-• Low sodium levels in the blood that may cause fatigue and confusion, muscle spasms, convulsions and coma
+• Low sodium levels in the blood that can cause tiredness and confusion, muscle spasms, convulsions, and coma

-• Patients who have previously had liver problems, may develop very rarely a encephalopathy (brain disease)
+• Patients who have previously had liver problems may very rarely develop encephalopathy (brain disease)

 • Skin rash, possibly with joint pain